nicoshih/nicoshih.github.io/_pages/about.md

   - /about.html
 ---

-Hello!
+<p>Hello!
 I am a data journalist / data analyst.
 I've worked for CoStar News as a data visualization journalist, and as a news reporter with Telegram & Gazette, USA TODAY Network.
 At CoStar, I was in charge of all things data visualization at costar.com, and from time to time I produced real estate stories with data, as well as collaborated with reporters on data enterprise stories.
-I also managed CoStar's news traffic dashboard by utilizing SQL as well as Power BI as a data analyst role within the organization.
+I also managed CoStar's news traffic dashboard by utilizing SQL as well as Power BI as a data analyst role within the organization.   </p>

+<p>Selected works below.
+More data works can be seen here.
+Writing samples here.  </p>

 <p align="center">